-1. Login locally or remotely as a user with local administrative rights on the system where you are installing the archive server.

-2. Begin the installation, as described in Initiating Enterprise PDM Installations on page 36.
+- 1. Login locally or remotely as a user with local administrative rights on the system where you are installing the archive server. - 2.
+Begin the installation, as described in Initiating Enterprise PDM Installations on page 41. - 3.
+Complete the installation using the following instructions:

 Screen Action Setup Type Select Server Installation.
 Server Installation Select Archive Server and click Next.
-Ready to Install the Program Click Install .
+Ready to Install the Program Click Install.
 If you see a message that your local security network access is set to "Guests only" and should be changed to "Classic," click Yes to accept the change.
 When the installation finishes, the Archive Server Configuration wizard appears.